 If we feel children are being abused through extremism or being radicalised, we will consult directly with Family Connect or the local social care team for the child and the police PREVENT team, and seek advice.
 This is done with a PREVENT referral form (please see the flowchart).
 The PREVENT referral will be sent to Family Connect or the local social care team for the child and the police.
 As with all referrals this referral will be dealt with appropriately with professionals.
 If it is deemed from the PREVENT team that the intervention is not criminal and does not warrant a Channel Panel, but needs local support.
 We will work with those professional leads for Telford & Wrekin Council.
-Presently that is <a href="https://presently.needs.
+Presently that is Jas Bedesha.
+Our policy also recognises that the local police can be contacted in imminent circumstances on 01386 591835/591825 or 591816 and at prevent@warwickshireandwestmercia.pnn.police.uk.